Washington State law allows medical, philosophical, and religious exemptions from vaccination

 While vaccination policies and requirements are established at the “population level,” the safe administration of vaccines at the “individual level” and the preservation of the basic human right to informed medical consent calls for access to vaccination exemptions.

-Washington State law currently allows medical, philosophical, and religious exemptions from vaccination for school attendance.
+Washington State law allows medical, philosophical, and religious exemptions from vaccination for school and daycare attendance.

 Q: Which healthcare providers may sign the exemption form or write a letter?A: Only physicians (M.D.), physician assistants (P.A.), osteopaths (D.O.), naturopaths (N.D.), and advanced registered nurse practitioners (A.R.N.P.) licensed in Washington are authorized to sign the exemption form or write a letter.
 Signatures by registered nurses (R.N.) or licensed practical nurses (L.P.N.) are not acceptable.
 Military personnel who are WA state-licensed physicians, naturopaths, or advanced registered nurses can sign the exemption or write a letter, if it is within the scope of their official duties